Records for all honors theses are available in the library catalog, CBBcat; you can browse the complete listing.

 As of 2012, only electronic versions of student theses are archived and records for these are accessible through the Bates institutional repository SCARAB (Scholarly Communications and Research at Bates).
 Access for each electronic thesis file is determined by the student author and their advisor(s).

-For discovery and access to non-honors theses, check with the issuing department.
+To find and access to non-honors theses, check with the issuing department.

 These templates can be quite helpful and are designed to facilitate discussions with your advisor about formatting your thesis.
 It is important to understand that these are only a useful way to start that conversation.
 Ultimately, it is your thesis advisor that is the final arbiter of the necessary form and parts of your thesis and these are meant to be modified with that in mind.